apache/cordova-docs/docs/pl/edge/guide/platforms/amazonfireos/config.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Amazon ogień OS konfiguracja

 `config.xml`Plik steruje aplikacji podstawowe ustawienia, które mają zastosowanie w każdej aplikacji i wystąpienie CordovaWebView.
 Buduje to sekcja szczegóły preferencje, które stosuje się tylko do Amazon ogień OS.
-Zobacz informacje w pliku config.xml na opcje konfiguracji globalnej.
+Zobacz [plik config.xml][1] informacji na temat opcji konfiguracji globalnej.

+ [1]: config_ref_index.md.html#The%20config.xml%20File

 *   `KeepRunning`(domyślnie wartość logiczna, `true` ): określa, czy aplikacja pozostanie uruchomiony w tle, nawet po `pause` pożary zdarzenia.
 Ustawienie `false` nie zabić aplikacji po `pause` wydarzenia, ale po prostu zatrzymuje wykonywanie kodu w webview cordova, podczas gdy aplikacja jest w tle.